citp/privacy-policy-historical/6/69/69j/69jobs.com.md

-> *The following text is extracted and transformed from the 69jobs.com privacy policy that was archived on 2014-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120194523id_/http%3A//69jobs.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 69jobs.com privacy policy that was archived on 2015-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150610052750id_/http%3A//69jobs.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | 69Jobs
+# 69Jobs | Privacy & Policies

 At 69jobs, the privacy of our visitors is of utmost importance to us.
 This privacy policy gives details on what kind of personal information is received and collected by 69jobs.com and how do we use/safeguard that information.